-The shareholders' meeting in 2023 was the annual general meeting held on 7 June 2023 at 23/F Club Lusitano, 16 Ice house Street, Central, Hong Kong to receive and consider the audited financial statements for the year ended 31 December 2022; to re-elect directors; approve the general mandates for the issue and repurchase of the Company's share; and amend the Bye-Laws and adopt the new Bye-Laws of the Company.
+The shareholders' meeting in 2024 was the annual general meeting held on 31 May 2024 at 23/F Club Lusitano, 16 Ice house Street, Central, Hong Kong to receive and consider the audited financial statements for the year ended 31 December 2023; to re-elect directors; and approve the general mandates for the issue and repurchase of the Company's share.

-During the year under review, the Company has made changes to its Bye-Laws to conform to the Listing Rules for shareholders protection and to incorporate certain housekeeping changes.
-An up to date version of the Company's Bye-Laws is available on web-sites of the Company and the Stock Exchange of Hong Kong.
+During the year under review, the Company has not made changes to its Bye-Laws.
+A copy of the Company's Bye-Laws is available on web-sites of the Company and the Stock Exchange of Hong Kong.
 Shareholders may refer to the Company's Bye-Laws for further details of their rights.